Palmetto Bugs vs. Cockroaches

 Smoky Brown Cockroach:

-This roach is uniform in color, typically brownish-black and very shiny.
+This cockroach is uniform in color, typically brownish-black and very shiny.
 They are good flyers and are attracted to lights at night.
 They can be found in warm, dark, moist areas such as tree holes, ivy, mulch, woodpiles and soffits/eaves of attics with moisture problems.
 These pests have a reputation as being the most difficult to control because they are so active and have many habitat preferences.

 Florida Woods Cockroach:

-This roach is often called the “stinking cockroach” because of the foul-smelling fluid it produces to protect itself from predators.
+This species is often called the “stinking cockroach” because of the foul-smelling fluid it produces to protect itself from predators.
 They are mainly found in North and Central Florida and are commonly found in leaf mulch, wood piles and underneath rotting logs.

 Behaviors and Habitats of All Palmetto Bugs